e280/authlocal/GUIDE.md

 **[Authlocal.org](https://authlocal.org/)** is an app where you can manage your digital identities.

 Any website can spawn a popup asking for you to login via Authlocal.
 Your identities are based on a cryptographic seed, which Authlocal will *never* share with any website.
 Your identity seeds are between you and Authlocal only.
-Third-party websites are requesting a *login session* (not a seed).
+Third-party websites may requesting a *login session* via Authlocal, but they should never ask for your identity seed.

 <br/>